zamundio/boilerplate-1/howto/scaffold.md

 ## Rollback

-You can restore the configuration and delete the installed files with the following command:
+You can restore the configuration and delete the installed files by calling the command with the remove option:

 ```bash
 php artisan boilerplate:scaffold -r